 Is Hypnosis the New Meditation?

 The practice can help you sleep sounder and perform better in the gym.

 Hypnosis is one of those wellness practices that sounds too good to be true.
 But there’s both anecdotal and science-backed evidence that it can work.
 Studies have found that hypnosis could help people with sleep issues, mitigate chronic pain, and may lessen symptoms of anxiety, depression, and irritable bowel syndrome.
 What's more, it could actually benefit your fitness routine.

-“I had a trainer who was practicing aerial silks but experienced a bad fall and started to get fearful about the practice,” recalls Sara Wendt, a hypnosis practitioner at Holistico in New York City.
+“I had a trainer who was practicing aerial silks but experienced a bad fall and started to get fearful about the practice,” recalls Morgan Yakus, a hypnosis practitioner based in Los Angeles.
 “She was playing a script in her head about how scary it would be to get back into it.”
 During a session, Yakus asked her to see herself playing in the silks and being confident.
 That night she went to class and did the move effortlessly.
 “The idea is that the mind can know it's safe and possible,” Yakus explains.

 Similarly, when Yakus had a client training for a marathon, she asked them to visualize the end result and get excited about it.
 “This way their brain knows that they can complete the process and then they can become more present and focused on setting short-term goals and having the motivation for crossing the finish line,” she explains.